owenBeresford/jquery-wresize/README.md

 jquery-wresize
 ==============

-Plugin to colapse window resize events.
+Plugin to collapse window resize events.
 Please see other readme.